cloudogu/sonar-cas-plugin/docs/architecture_en.md

 ### Usual resource request

-Once the user is signed-in every request must be checked with the blacklist.
+Once the user is signed-in, every request must be checked with the blacklist.

 1. User wants to get resource
    - Browser contains valid and unexpired JWT cookie